mrkkrp/markkarpov.com/post/migrating-text-metrics.md

 And that's a win, we are only just a little bit slower than C.

-There is also Damerau-Levenshtein distance, but it's similar so again, let's skip it in this post.
+There is also Damerau-Levenshtein distance, but it's similar (and yet less-readable), so again, let's skip it in this post.

 ## What's next?